binkkatal/echo-contacts/README.md

 ## SETUP

+Before running the setup, ensure that you have dep as the dependency manager and run `dep ensure` to fetch the dependencies.

 - Open the `/setup/setup.sh` and replace the `mysql` db username and password as per your system.

 - Run the make command to execute the program.
 The make command will do the following.